YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/README.md

 ## [EVK_v0.1.2](EVK_v0.1.2) (Under Development)
 I redesigned the Handrest to let hands move more freely.
 * Redesign handrest so I can glue it on before integrating it.
+Reduce keystem diameter so they won't be caught by the switches.
 * Chamfer the keycap stems so they don't get caught on the switches
 * Tighten switch mount tolerance so the keys don't wiggle side to side
 * Thin the keycap walls slightly
+Create embosses for keys so they can be better felt by the tip of the fingers.
 * Draw the handplate surfaces altogether for a smoother finish
+Fix thin walls
 * Pinkey finger's row separation 17 -> 15.3; mid's 21 -> 19.5.
 * Increase keycapBaseModel stemClearance from 0.02mm to 0.03mm
 * Switch mount wall and other walls' thickness 1.8 -> 1.5 -> 1.65